SWI-Prolog/swipl-devel/man/lib/simplexlib.md

 ## Solving LPs with special structure

-The following predicates allow you to use specific kinds of LP programs more efficiently:
+The following predicates allow you to solve specific kinds of LPs more
+efficiently:

   - [[transportation/4]]